DANNYDEE93/Deployment2/Documentation.md

   ![1](https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/Jenkins%20compressed%20file%20location%20.png)

-*Locating the file and unzipping the package makes it easily readable, you can make sure that it was properly packaged, and that you can have a shorter access path for each file*
+***Locating the file and unzipping the package makes it easily readable by virtual managed services from AWS, you can make sure that it was properly packaged, and creates a shorter absolute access path for each file.***

 13. Go to EC2 and **cd /var/lib/jenkins/workspace/Deployment2/build/1.0.0.1.zip**

-14. Download unzip: **sudo apt unzip** --> then use the "unzip" command on the "1.0.0.1.zip" file to extract files through the EC2
+14. Download unzip: **sudo apt unzip** --> then use the "unzip" command on the "1.0.0.1.zip" file to extract files through the EC2:

   ![2](https://github.com/DANNYDEE93/Deployment2/blob/main/Images%20of%20Deployment%202/Jenkins%20compressed%20zip%20file_2.png)